Loading...

 The SDK is typed for convenient usage of the documented API.
 However, it also supports working with undocumented or not yet supported parts of the API.

-While this package is versioned as 10+, it is currently in beta.
+Although this package is versioned as 10+, it's currently in beta.
 During the beta period, breaking changes may occur in minor or patch releases.
 Once the library reaches stable release, SemVer conventions will be followed more strictly.
 Share feedback by filing an issue.

 Additional resources